voken1/docs/views/voken_pricing.rst

 Just think about one question:

-| IF YOU HAVE A CHANCE,
+| IF YOU HAVE A CHANCE, THAT
 | **YOU CAN PAY $1 FOR A $100 REAL CASH**,
 | FIRST COME FIRST SERVED,
 | **HOW MUCH DO YOU WANT TO BUY**?